georgethomas2015/outerrim_mocks/README.md

 The OuterRim Friend-of-friend halo information has been stored in 110 files ending "#0...#109".

-The information in the files "*fofproperties*" under each "STEP#" directory is as follow:
+The information in the files "/*fofproperties/*" under each "STEP#" directory is as follow:

 ```
 [data type] Variable name